https://www.amazon.com/dp/B0F2ZZS18H

 The best part is that these are true!

-Here are 11 little tales.
+Here are some varied little tales.
 It’s part of

 the reason to share them.
 Thanks for being part of the exchange.